-Two EFCs are embedded in the AT91SAM7XC512 to control each bank of 256 KBytes.
-Dualplane organization allows concurrent read and program functionality.
-Read from one memory plane may be performed even while program or erase functions are being executed in the other memory plane.
+Two EFCs are embedded in the SAM7X512 to control each bank of 256 KBytes.
+Dual-plane organization allows concurrent read and program functionality.
+Read from one memory plane

-One EFC is embedded in the AT91SAM7XC256/128 to control the single plane of 256/128 KBytes.
+One EFC is embedded in the SAM7X256/128 to control the single plane of 256/128 KBytes.